william-wei0/william-wei0/README.md

 - During my time at NYU, I've worked as a Computer Vision Research Assistant at [Garetz and Hartman Research Laboratory](https://wp.nyu.edu/hartmanlab/category/people/) in 2024 where I developed a YOLOv11-based CNN to track and automatically measure the shape and size of microscopic crystals produced by non-photochemical laser-induced nucleation (NPLIN).

-- I've also worked as a course assistant for New York University's Department of Chemical and Biomolecular Engineering where I deployed a full-stack website educational website including interactive simulations of quantum mechanics to help students interact with concepts.
+- I've also deployed a full-stack website educational website including interactive simulations of quantum mechanics to help students interact with concepts while working as a course assistant for New York University's Department of Chemical and Biomolecular Engineering.

 - If you'd like to collaborate or have any questions, please feel free to reach out!
 - 📫 How to reach me: wjw9857@nyu.edu or williamwei9857@gmail.com